Concierge for all budding entrepreneurs, provided by Shibuya City Office

 Paul Bragiel is a three-time entrepreneur whose venture includes Bragiel Brothers, an early stage technology fund focusing on Silicon Valley.
 He's collectively invested in the seed rounds of over 250+ companies with holdings in other multi-billion dollar companies like Niantic (Pokemon Go), Stripe & Zappos.

 Chika is an entrepreneur and ecosystem builder based in Berlin.
-She is also the founder of Crossbie, which focuses on bridging Japan and the global startup ecosystem.
-Also, she is an ambassador for AsiaBerlin, a startup event hosted by the Department of Economy, City of Berlin.
+She is the founder of CROSSBIE , which focuses on bridging Japan and the global startup ecosystem.
+Also, she is an ambassador for AsiaBerlin, a collective platform, powered by the Berlin Senate Department, to bring together startup communities in the world, and Digital Hub Global Ambassador for, Germany Trade & Invest (GTAI), the economic development agency of the Federal Republic of Germany.

 Taisuke Alex Odajima